Department of Mathematics

 DU is the birthplace of the BLAST Conference Series.
 The last BLAST was held at University of North Texas in June 8 - 12, 2015 BLAST North Texas.
 Winter BLAST 2015 was held at New Mexico State Univerisity, Las Cruces.
 BLAST 2013 was held at Chapman University.
 BLAST 2011 was at the University of Kansas; BLAST 2010 was held in Boulder; BLAST 09 was held in Las Cruces.
 BLAST 08 was held in Denver.
 Co-chairs were Professor Nikolaos Galatos and myself.
 BLAST 08.
 BLAST stands for Boolean algebras, Logic, Lattices, algebraic Logic, universal Algebra, Set theory, Set-theoretic Topology, point free Topology, and general Topology.
 These are logic-related areas of interest to researchers at Chapman University; New Mexico State University, Las Cruces; University of Colorado, Boulder; University of Denver; University of Kansas, Lawrence; University of Missouri, Kansas City; University of Nebraska, Omaha; and University of North Texas.
 The BLAST series is graduate-student friendly and supports participation of graduate students, post-docs, and young researchers with NSF funded travel and lodging support.

-MIG.
-The series of Maximally Informal Gatherings is a consortium of logicians from the Boulder, Denver, Fort Collins areas.
+Front Range Logic Saturdays (formerly known as the Maximally Informal Gathering or MIG) is a consortium of logicians from the Boulder, Denver, Golden and Fort Collins areas.
 We gather on selected Saturdays to share research talks, ideas, and lunch.
+MIG was started in 2009 by Bart Kastermans and myself.
+FRLS is currently being run by Dan Hathaway and Timothy Trujillo.

 I have also organized various special sessions and served on program committees for conferences of the ASL and the AMS.
 These are listed in my CV.